EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles

 In order to verify the approach presented here, we compare the width(length) parameter of Cherenkov air-shower images at zenith angle \SI{70}{\degree} and \SI{80}{\degree} between \texttt{EASpy} and \texttt{sim\_telarray}.
 We find for these most relevant imaging parameters very good agreement for the entire zenith angle range considered.
 This is remarkable since the computation time of \texttt{EASpy} does not scale with the energy of the primary particle.
 In this way, \texttt{EASpy} provides a fast and flexible approach to simulate a large number of air showers and the resulting images recorded with various Cherenkov telescope arrays.
 Specifically, for the so-far unexplored energy beyond 100~TeV, it is possible to simulate and optimize the sensitivity and performance of these arrays.

 The \texttt{EASpy} framework provides additionally insights into the generation of air shower images as well as the distribution of light in the detector plane.
 We have found that air shower images appear wider and longer with increasing impact distance, an effect that has previously not been noted.
 This apparent increase is related to the interplay of the Cherenkov angle and the average angle of shower particles with respect to the shower axis.
 The effect is confirmed in the detailed simulations using \texttt{CORISKA/sim\_telarray}.
 The distribution of light on the ground calculated with \texttt{EASpy} shows clear separation between the Cherenkov and fluorescence light pools.
 This can not be investigated with the standard \texttt{CORSIKA} framework.
 These features may offer opportunities for observations in future work.
-Our framework will be released in the near future for general usage.